-The Scheduler is an agent that coordinates peer hunting and dispatches various streaming and peer monitoring tasks to be carried out during the streaming session upon request from the Player agent.
+The Scheduler is an agent that co-ordinates peer hunting and dispatches various streaming and peer monitoring tasks to be carried out during the streaming session upon request from the Player agent.
 The media content is served in terms of an aggregation of p sub-stream flows from p active serving peers at a time where p > 0.
-Let actv(a) denotes a function that returns the peer ID of a-th active serving peer. p is determined according to the historic average net receive rate of content sub-stream $R{actv(a)}$ , $1 \le a \le p$ of each selected peer.
-As figure 3.5-1 shows, each active serving peer is assigned a fraction of the segment to be delivered to the consumer.
-The where $\alpha : 0 < \alpha < 1, \alpha \in \Re$ is called the rescheduling threshold.
+Let actv(a)denotes a function that returns the peer ID of ath active serving peer. p is determined according to the historic average net receive rate of content sub-stream $R{actv(a)}$ , $1 \le a \le p$ of each selected peer.
+As Fig. 3.5-1 shows, each active serving peer is assigned a fraction of the segment to be delivered to the consumer.
+The number of fragments to be delivered is proportioned by where $\alpha : 0 < \alpha < 1, \alpha \in \Re$ is called the re-scheduling threshold.
 The use of $\alpha$ prevents the decision to reschedule from being too sensitive to noise from the network and the statistical oscillations in calculation of $R{actv(a)}$ .
 The peers serve the assigned range of fragments in parallel until the consumer instructs them to stop.
-The total number of fragments $\xi{total,actv(a)}$ of segment $S_i$ to be delivered from all the active serving peers is based on the smallest of the tolerance level, and the 2 times the highest loss rate $(l{max})$ of active serving peers such that
+The total number of fragments $\xi{\text{total},actv(a)}$ of segment $S_i$ to be delivered from all the active serving peers is based on the smallest of the tolerance level, and the 2 times the highest loss rate $(l{max})$ of active serving peers such that